Enhancement Shaman DPS Spec, Builds, and Talents — Dragonflight 10.2

 - 10% more experience gained while leveling.

-10.1.
 Enhancement Shaman War Mode Talents

-Generally the selections are made to optimize your ability to kill enemies faster, increasing your pace when moving through content.
+Generally, these selections are made to optimize your ability to kill enemies faster, increasing your pace when moving through content.

 - Shamanism allows for more liberal Bloodlust / Heroism usage without having to worry about the 10-minute lockout.
 Great for solo and duo content.